BCLibraries/burns-exhibits/content/Boston College Eagle/MascotLiveStuffedCostumed.md

                 headline="Baldwin encourages the fans at Alumni Stadium" size="medium"
                 align="left" >}}
 The twenty-first century has brought Boston College two costumed mascots named "Baldwin" and "Baldwin Jr." Baldwin is six and a half feet tall with many bird-like features, including wings with well designed feathers.
 "Baldwin, Jr." is a nine and a half foot tall mascot with inflatable features.
-Here Baldwin encourages the fans at Alumni Stadium.
 {{< /largefigure >}}